Omenn Syndrome Medication

 Medication Summary

-Specific therapy for dermatitis and lymphadenitis involves immunosuppression with cyclosporine and the down-regulation of interleukin 4 (IL-4) and interleukin 5 (IL-5) with interferon gamma.
+Dilute topical hypochlorite and skin pH restoration may be beneficial in controlling the erythroderma of Omenn syndrome.
+[23] Specific therapy for dermatitis and lymphadenitis involves immunosuppression with cyclosporine and the down-regulation of interleukin 4 (IL-4) [24] and interleukin 5 (IL-5) with interferon gamma.
 Broad-spectrum antibiotics are needed to treat invasive infections, especially those due to the common S aureus and gram-negative enteric bacteria.
 Prophylactic antibiotics and antifungal agents are often appropriate.
 Ancillary treatment with intravenous immunoglobulin (IVIG) replacement further decreases the risk of infection.
 Nutritional supplementation is mandatory to decrease the risk of infection and increase the likelihood of successful stem cell reconstitution.

 Because Omenn syndrome tends to be fatal unless treated.
 Allogeneic hematopoietic stem cell transplantation (HSCT) represents a curative approach, but treatment-related complications and graft rejection must be overcome.
 One successful innovative effort used reduced-intensity conditioning allogeneic HSCT from a sibling donor, achieving full engraftment and successful immune reconstitution after allogeneic hematopoietic stem cell transplantation.[9]
 Although HSCT is the treatment of choice, allogeneic cord blood transplantation is another option recently used in one child.[10]

-Replacement therapy with intravenous immunoglobulin in patients with primary immune deficiencies
+Replacement therapy with IV immunoglobulin

 The overall consensus among clinical immunologists is that an intravenous immunoglobulin (IVIG) dose of 400-600 mg/kg/mo or a dose that maintains trough serum IgG levels greater than 500 mg/dL is desirable.[11]
 Patients with meningoencephalitis (X-linked agammaglobulinemia) require higher doses (1 g/kg) and, perhaps, intrathecal therapy.
 The measurement of preinfusion (ie, trough serum IgG levels every 3 mo until a steady state is achieved and then every 6 mo if the patient is stable) may be helpful in adjusting the dose of IVIG to achieve adequate serum levels.
 For persons in whom the catabolism of infused immunoglobulin G (IgG) is high, more frequent (eg, every 2-3 wk) infusions of smaller doses may maintain the serum level in the reference range.
 The rate of elimination of IgG may be higher during active infection; measuring serum IgG levels and adjusting to higher doses or shorter intervals may be required.